SamHoeterickx/Expert_Lab_OAuth_Project/README.md

 This project implements a full OAuth 2.0 Authorization Code Flow and OpenID Connect based on a separated microservice architecture.
 It consists of two independent applications: an OAuth Client ("Resource Server") and an OAuth Provider ("Authorization Server").

+> This project is part of the expert lab course at EHB

 ---

 ## Project Architecture